5 Top Tips for Constantly Upskilling Your Employees

 By Alex Tanglao, Last updated: 2022-07-25 (originally published on 2018-01-02)

 We all know that one of the top ways to remain competitive as a business is to ensure the continuous development and nurturing of your employees.
 This is why upskilling your employees – in other words developing the existing skills of your employees or even teaching them new ones – is so vital today.
 If you’re finding yourself at a loss as to how to go about doing this, here are 5 of our top tips to help you get started.

-It is often best to have a well-thought out plan before you charge straight into action.
+It is often best to have a well-thought-out plan before you charge straight into the action.
 That is why reflecting on the needs of your company is important.
 Is your business doing well, and in which aspect?
 What needs to be changed?
 The answers to these questions should in turn shape how you plan to upskill your employees.
-That way, you can adopt a more focused approach towards helping your employees develop skillsets which will in turn enable your business to continue to grow.
+That way, you can adopt a more focused approach toward helping your employees develop skill sets that will in turn enable your business to continue to grow.

 It’s always good to have a second opinion on things.
 And who better to provide these opinions than your own employees?
 Employees could provide helpful feedback on firstly the state of the company itself, and secondly what they personally feel they need to improve on.
 Like reflection, the idea behind this step is to methodically figure out what would be best for the company and what your company needs the most at the moment, so as to better be able to direct resources to address those needs.